Michael-77cm/Prevent-Strategy-in-the-Workplace/README.md

 - **Responsive Design**: Mobile-first approach

 ## AI Assistance Disclosure
-The codebase for this website was generated with significant assistance from OpenAI's DeepSeek.
+The codebase for this website was generated with assistance from OpenAI'.
 The AI was used for:

 - HTML structure and Bootstrap implementation
 - CSS custom styling and responsive design